 Who is designated as my district contact person?

 |Hickman Mills||Carl Skinner||816-316-7000|

 What are the admission criteria for the CPPP?

 Candidates must possess a valid teaching certificate.
 Candidates applying for the master's program are required to have a 2.75 undergraduate GPA.
 Candidates applying for the specialist degree program are required to have a 3.25 GPA in graduate coursework.
-All candidates must be recommended by their school district contact.
+All candidates must be recommended by their school district contact person.